Halifax-Learning/documentation/README.md

 ## Deployment

-The application is deployed on SMU server using Docker containers, organized as follows:
+The application is deployed on SMU server using Docker.
+The `docker-compose` file is put inside the `deployment` folder in the backend repository.
+The docker containers are organized as follows:

 • **Certbot**: Handles the SSL certificate generation and renewal for HTTPS, ensuring secure communication between the client and server.